stuyspec/stuyspec-api/README.md

 ## AWS
 If you are using our `cli-uploader`, you need to be able to POST media files.
 You will need to be an IAM user for the Spectator Web AWS account.
 Request an account by e-mailling [stuyspecweb@gmail.com](mailto:stuyspecweb@gmail.com) or by messaging one of the editors on Facebook.

+While you wait for your beloved editors to get the account set up, watch this [IAM introduction](https://www.youtube.com/watch?v=Ul6FW4UANGc).

-Once you have an IAM account, go to the AWS console and navigate to the service "IAM".
+Once you have your IAM username and password, navigate to the [stuyspec AWS console](https://stuyspec.signin.aws.amazon.com/console) and log in.
+In the AWS console, navigate to the service "IAM".
 Go to _Users_, in the sidebar, and click on your username.
 Click the _Security Credentials_ tab and create an Access Key.
 It will prompt you to download a file with your new access key and secret key.
 Download it.

-Create a file in `stuy-spec-api/config` called `aws.yml` and set up your file like so:
+Create a file in `stuy-spec-api/config` called `aws.yml` and set up your file with the access keys you just got.
+It should be formatted like so:
 ```
 development:
   access_key_id: YOUR_ACCESS_KEY_ID